Simple Skirt Tutorial |

 • Pins

-I know; I didn’t say how much elastic or fabric you will need.
+I know; I didn’t say how much elastic or fabric you need.
 It varies entirely depending on how big you want the skirt.
-So let’s talk about that part of the skirt tutorial first.
+So, let’s talk about that part of the skirt tutorial first.

-You can choose to make the skirt all one color, two different colors (coordinating colors/patterns), or three colors.
+You can make the skirt all in one color, two colors (coordinating colors/patterns), or three colors.
 So the first thing you need to do is decide how many you want.

-Now, measure yourself or your intended recipient from natural waistline to where you want the skirt to end.
-I personally prefer a long-ish skirt, falling a couple inches below the knees.
+Now, measure yourself or your intended recipient from the natural waistline to where you want the skirt to end.
+I prefer a long-ish skirt that falls a couple of inches below the knees.
 It’s up to you how long you want to make yours.
-To this measurement, you will add 2″ for seam allowance and elastic casing.
+You will add 2″ for seam allowance and elastic casing to this measurement.
 This is your total skirt length.
-If you are making it from just one fabric, this is your number.
+This is your number if you are making it from just one fabric.

 Now, you need to figure out how big around the skirt needs to be.
 Measure your waist loosely with a soft tape measure.
 You will want to add 6″ to this number for your top (or only) tier.
 This is so you can put in the elastic and have extra fabric there to make it look gathered and pretty.
 You want 2″ less elastic than the original number.